ayushibhat2507-star/movie-ticket-booking-system/README.md

-🎬 Reel Rush — Movie Ticket Booking System
+# 🎬Reel Rush — Movie Ticket Booking System
 Reel Rush is a console-based Movie Ticket Booking System built with Python and MySQL.
 Designed to simulate a real-world cinema booking experience entirely through a terminal interface.

 ✨ Features